OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 SURVEY RESULTS NO. 1:

-Aircraft importation in the EU: is the term “predominately used for business” accepted by various EU VAT authorities?
+Full importation: is the term “predominately used for business” accepted by various EU VAT authorities?

-The result is “No”, but……
+The result

-Figure 1: Corporate aircraft imported in various EU-member states
+Figure 1: Corporate aircraft imported in various EU member states

 Premises for the survey